Effects of Drug Addiction on Family Members

 Drug addiction profoundly impacts not only the individual but also their family, leading to emotional distress, psychological strain, and financial and social challenges.

-The effects ripple through families, causing disruptions in trust, family roles, and even physical health.
+The effects of addiction on family life cause disruptions in trust, family roles, and even physical health.

 However, recovery is possible when families access the right resources and support systems, establish healthy boundaries, and prioritize self-care.